 Do not drive when lightning is occurring.
 Stay off your bike when it is very cold, or there is snow or ice.
 If you are riding in a crosswind, you may have to lean into it to stay upright.
 Be ready to compensate quickly as winds can shift without warning.
 In extreme crosswinds, some riders ride alongside larger vehicles to block the wind.
 If you do this, make sure you stay out of the vehicle’s blind spot.

 Max Meyers Law, PLLC: Your Kirkland Motorcycle Accident Lawyer

 We hope you have a safe, fun ride every time you get on your bike.
-However, if you ever suffer injuries in a motorcycle accident, Max Meyers Law, PLLC is here to help .
-Keep this number in your back pocket in case you ever need it: 425-242-5595.
+However, if you ever suffer injuries, the motorcycle accident lawyers at Max Meyers Law, PLLC, are here to help .
+Keep this number in your back pocket in case you ever need it: 425-399-7000.